What is Measure L?

 Now Accepting Applications

-The District is seeking community members to serve on the Measure L Citizens’ Bond Oversight Committee.
+The District is seeking community members to fill 1 vacancy on the Measure L Citizens’ Bond Oversight Committee.

 Submit application online by clicking HERE.